 # To know what are the applications who hinder with sleep mode always run :-

 Note: The result will display all the applications which hinder sleep.
 Try to find the culprit from the result and uninstall it.
 If it seems to be originating from a software program you installed, uninstall it from control panel.

 If you want to directly disable this process from command prompt, run the command given below.

 powercfg -requestsoverride <CALLER_TYPE>“<NAME>”<REQUEST>

-For example in the above case the Process yc.exe seems to be culprit. so we will run the following command.
+For example lets say Process yc.exe seems to be culprit. so we will run the following command.

 powercfg -requestsoverride PROCESS “yc.exe” SYSTEM